 To complete the project with extreme success there needs to be a defined set of obligations for both parties.
 A good contract clearly defines these obligations so everyone is clear on their responsibility from the very first day.
 From a client’s perspective –

-- If it’s an eCommerce website, share your product catalogue information along with product images.
+- If it’s an eCommerce website, share your product catalog information along with product images.
 Product photography plays an important role when it comes to presentation and context in regards to an eCommerce store.

 - License agreement to use any required third party application or APIs like integration with payment gateway, integration with shipping partner, integration with any ERP or CRM software